Peace & Justice Innovations

 Supervising Director: Dr Julie Trappe

-The first project of the Peace & Justice Innovations Programme focuses on the intersections between the rule of law and peacebuilding, while fostering links with complementary fields such as peace mediation and humanitarian security and safety.
+The first project of the Peace & Justice Innovations Programme focused on the intersections between the rule of law and peacebuilding, while strengthening linkages to complementary fields such as dialogue and security sector reform.

 Project: AI-based Monitoring Tools & Techniques in Peacebuilding